Home educated students can now access on-site college courses free of charge to enhance their home education.

 Additional bespoke home educated courses

-In addition to our GCSE and Pre-GCSE courses, we currently offer bespoke ICT, Art and Design and Catering courses at Level 1 for home educated students.
+In addition to our GCSE and Pre-GCSE courses, we currently offer bespoke courses in Art and Design, Catering, Performing Arts and Creative Media Production at Level 1 for home educated students, as well as a Level 2 Art and Design course.
 These run for half a day week throughout the academic year.
 For further information please contact a member of the team on: 0115 912 5502 ext 3511.

 We will be taking applications for our September 2021 intake from January 2021 and details of how to apply will be available in the new year.

 The application process explained

 - Once the application is received in College, students are invited for online English and maths initial assessments.
 Students have as much time as they need to complete these assessments

 - The results provide us with baseline information about a student’s current knowledge and understanding and help us decide which level course would be most appropriate for the student

 - Students will then be invited for an interview and if this is successful they will be offered a place